Pacific Northern Airlines

-Pacific Northern Airlines (PNA) was a jet Alaska carrier, a category of airline certificated by the Civil Aeronautics Board (CAB), the Federal agency that, at the time, tightly regulated US air transportation.
+Pacific Northern Airlines (PNA) was an Alaska carrier operating jets as well as larger piston engine aircraft, a category of airline certificated by the Civil Aeronautics Board (CAB), the Federal agency that, at the time, tightly regulated US air transportation.
 The airline started in 1932 as Woodley Airways, a sole proprietorship of founder Arthur G. Woodley, who remained in control of the airline through its sale to Western Air Lines in 1967, by which time it had extended its service beyond southern Alaska to Seattle.

 History

 Woodley Airways

 Woodley Airways initially operated charter services in Alaska including flights between Anchorage and Nome piloting his own Bellanca single engine aircraft.
 Woodley charged customers $150 for the five and half hour flight; the month-long sled trip cost $750.
 In 1942, the CAB certificated Woodley as a then-territorial carrier (Alaska not yet being a state).
 Under a wartime exemption order, the CAB gave Woodley temporary authority to fly from Anchorage to Juneau in 1943, cementing its southern Alaska orientation.
 In 1946, the CAB made this authority permanent.